-A Roth IRA may be opened by any individual who has earned income and wants to save for retirement with tax advantages.
+A Roth IRA may be opened by any individual with taxable compensation who wants to save for retirement with tax advantages.

 With a Roth IRA, cash is contributed "post-tax," which means the contribution is made with taxable earnings for that year.